murchie85/twitterCyberMonitor/README.md

 ![image](assets/cybersecurity/TWEETS.png)
 <br></br>
-The most popular user is: **Steam_Exchange**
+The most popular user is: **NaorisProtocol**

-## The @UWaterloo_CPI Annual #Cybersecurity Conference was a great learning and networking event with industry experts… https://t.co/dmQK9AYD2s
+## Great news! 🔥🔥🔥

+We are thrilled to announce that #NaorisProtocol has increased its total capital raise to $31M.🎉… https://t.co/gyNcZUPtl1